Common Myths About Stockbrokers Debunked

 Read: Tips for Finding a Trustworthy Financial Advisor

-Myth: Stockbrokers are only for wealthy individuals
+Myth: Stockbrokers are Only for Wealthy Individuals

-Challenge the stereotype that stockbrokers are exclusive to the wealthy
+Challenging the stereotype that stockbrokers are exclusive to the wealthy

 One common myth is that stockbrokers cater only to wealthy individuals.